ncatlab/nlab-content/pages/9/4/7/9/9749/content.md

 \end{array}
 \end{equation}

-  For this reason we are naturally led to the category of super convex spaces, denoted $\mathbf{SCvx}$, which have been referred to as strongly convex spaces in the quantum mechanics literature, e.g., See Mackey - Math.
+  For this reason we are naturally led to the category of [[super convex spaces]], denoted $\mathbf{SCvx}$, which have been referred to as strongly convex spaces in the quantum mechanics literature, e.g., See Mackey - Math.
 Found.
 Q.M..
 The morphisms of $\mathbf{SCvx}$ are countably affine map (barycenter maps) which generalizes (and is consistent with) the elementary examples of probability monads on compact Hausdorff spaces, etc..
 These $G$-algebras, with measurable maps, provide the connection between the continuous (geometric) spaces and discrete (combinatorial) spaces which are necessary for modeling non-determinism.

 Now we can describe the two ways in which $\mathbb{N}$ is ''sufficient''.
 The full subcategory of super convex spaces consisting of the single object $G(\mathbb{N})$ is dense in $\mathbf{SCvx}$.
 (This is almost immediate from the definition because if $A$ is any super convex space then a countably affine map $f: G(\mathbb{N}) \rightarrow A$ is completely defined by where $f$ maps each $\delta_i \in G(\mathbb{N})$.)
 On the other hand, there exists a codense functor from the full subcategory of $\mathbf{SCvx}$ consisting of the single object $\mathbb{N}$ to the category of separated standard measurable spaces.
 These two constructions are the content of the article ([Sturtz 22](#Sturtz22)) which attempts  to show the category of $G$-algebras on the subcategory (of $\mathbf{Meas}$) given by the category of standard measurable spaces is isomorphic to the category of super convex space.